-5 Ingredients You Should Never Put Into Your Hair
+Ingredients You Should Avoid in Your Hair Care

 Why they’re harmful: These preservatives can cause skin sensitivities, whether that’s an allergic reaction or rash.
 Some research points out that it can contribute to organ toxicity as well.
-MIT is so bad that The European Commission has banned it from cosmetics that come into long-term contact with skin.
+Some reactions to MIT are so bad that the European Commission has banned it from cosmetics that come into long-term contact with skin.

 Why they’re harmful: Phthalates are a group of industrial chemicals that are used as solvents in cosmetic products.
 The FDA and other regulatory bodies have conducted extensive research and determined they are safe to use but are still monitoring the effects of exposure.
-Other studies have shown that phthalates can damage the liver, kidneys, and reproductive systems.
+Other studies have shown that phthalates can damage the liver, kidneys and reproductive systems.

-Why they’re harmful: These cleansing agents are too harsh for the scalp and lead to dryness and irritation.
-Because of this, they can also strip natural oils from your strands, which are especially important for coily or curly hair types.
+Why they’re harmful: In some cases, sulfates are too harsh for the scalp and may lead to dryness, redness and irritation.
+They can also strip natural oils from your strands, which are especially important for coily or curly hair types.

 Alternative names to look for: sodium lauryl sulfate, sodium laureth sulfate, sodium laureth-8 sulfate, lauryl ether sulfate, sodium myreth sulfate, sls, sles, ammonium lauryl sulfate and ammonium laureth sulfate